sparkfun/sfe-datalogger/docs/build_update.md

 cmake ..
 ```

-This will create an Arduino library called ```SparkFun_Flux``` in the root directory of the sfe-datalogger repository.
+This will create an Arduino library called ```SparkFun_DataLoggerIoT``` in the root directory of the sfe-datalogger repository.
 Once completed, you can delete the build directory, and build the datalogger firmware.

 ### Build the Firmware